halsafar/Vega64SoftPowerTableEditor/README.md

 If you find this useful consider [Donating](#donations)

+## Warnings / No Liability:
+ - No verification is done to make sure the values are sane.
+ - You can pretty much edit anything in the power table even values you should not touch.
+ - You are on your own if you break your GPU.

 ## Current Status:
  - Works on VEGA 64 and VEGA 56
  - Parse Registry File